What Happens if You Wait to Fill a Cavity?

 Tips for Preventing Cavities

 Good oral hygiene is key to preventing the formation of cavities.
-Our dentist encourages you to diligently brush your teeth at least twice a day and floss daily.
+Dr. Paul encourages you to diligently brush your teeth at least twice a day and floss daily.
 The use of mouthwash on top of those two actions also helps cut down on plaque.

-Scheduling professional dental cleanings with our dentist is necessary as well.
+Scheduling professional dental cleanings with Dr. Paul is necessary as well.
 During these appointments, your teeth and gums can be checked for issues, like developing cavities.
 Keeping tabs on your oral health in and out of our office is important not just for your mouth, but the entire body.

 Show Your Smile Some Love